ADHD

 Special educational needs are typically identified through observations by teachers, parents, or other professionals who notice that a child is struggling more than expected in certain areas.
 Assessment often involves a combination of observations, educational testing, psychological assessments, and input from healthcare professionals to understand the child’s specific needs and the level of support required.

-In the UK, parents are recognised as key partners in the education of children with SEN. The Children and Families Act 2014 emphasizes the importance of parental involvement in the SEN process, including the creation and review of the child’s Education, Health, and Care Plan (EHCP).
+In the UK, parents and caregivers are recognised as key partners in the education of children with SEN. The Children and Families Act 2014 emphasizes the importance of parental involvement in the SEN process, including the creation and review of the child’s Education, Health, and Care Plan (EHCP).
 Schools and local authorities are required to work closely with parents to ensure that the support provided meets the child’s needs.